romi/romi-robots-docs/docs/Farmers Dashboard/assembly.md

 ![](/assets/images/farmersDashboard/assembly/hands/hands-06.jpg)

 ![](/assets/images/farmersDashboard/assembly/hands/hands-07.jpg)
-Pass the cable back to the front throungh the hole and align it with the pocket on the alucobond piece.
+Pass the cable back to the front through the hole and align it with the pocket on the alucobond piece.

 ![](/assets/images/farmersDashboard/assembly/hands/hands-08.jpg)
-Align and put toghether the two aluminum parts making sure not to pinch the cables.
+Align and put together the two aluminum parts making sure not to pinch the cables.
 After joining them check if the cable can move freely.

 ![](/assets/images/farmersDashboard/assembly/hands/hands-09.jpg)